omuili/sinkhole-prediction/README.md

-## README: Thesis: Sinkhole Susceptibility Analysis Using Machine Learning
+## Thesis: Sinkhole Susceptibility Analysis Using Machine Learning

 ### Overview
 This project involves analyzing sinkhole susceptibility using a variety of machine learning algorithms.
 The dataset contains multiple geological and environmental features, which are used to predict the occurrence of sinkholes.
 The analysis includes data preprocessing, feature selection, model building, and evaluation of different machine learning models.